-The following guidelines will be used when validating signatures on Signatures in Lieu of Filing-Fee Petitions and Nomination Papers.
+The following guidelines will be used when validating signatures on signatures in lieu of filing-fee petitions and nomination papers.
 A signature can be challenged if the signer:

-- is not registered to vote: - provides a signature that does not compare to the signature on the voter's affidavit of registration; - does not reside in the appropriate district or political subdivision; - uses a P.O.
-Box number for residence; - omits his or her residential address; - uses a mail drop number for residence address; - provides an address that is different from the voter's residential address on the affidavit of registration on the voter's record; - prints his or her name for the signature, unless registered as such; - lists and signs his or her name using spouse's name, such as "Mrs. John Jones"; - uses ditto marks for an address previously listed.
+- is not registered to vote; - provides a signature that does not compare to the signature on the voter's affidavit of registration; - does not reside in the appropriate district or political subdivision; - uses a P.O.
+Box number for residence; - omits the signer's residential address; - uses a mail drop number for residence address; - provides an address that is different from the voter's residential address on the affidavit of registration on the voter's record; - prints the signer's name for the signature, unless registered as such; - lists and signs the voter's name using spouse's name, such as "Mrs. John Jones" - uses ditto marks for an address previously listed.